Concussions and Head Injuries

 Diagnosis and Testing of Concussive Injuries

-The Jefferson Comprehensive Concussion Center provides diagnosis of mild, moderate or severe concussions.
-Our diagnosis and testing options include
+Our specialists provide diagnosis of mild, moderate or severe concussions.
+Diagnosis and testing options include:

 Concussions in Young Athletes